-Students will receive a 100% refund of all academic charges if notice of cancellation is made through attendance at the first class session or the seventh day after enrollment, whichever is later.
+Students will receive a 100% refund of all tuition charges if notice of cancellation is made through attendance at the first class session or the seventh day after enrollment, whichever is later.
 A completed official Withdrawal or Cancellation form must be filed with the Office of Admissions and Records.
 For students who have completed 60 percent or less of the period of attendance for the semester, the refund will be refunded on a pro rata basis as shown on the following chart.
-Student room and board refunds are prorated according to the number of days the student occupies the room or eats meals in the Cafeteria, subtracted from the number of days charged.
+Student room and board is refunded based on the same percentage basis as tuition.
+All fees are nonrefundable.
 Refunds will be sent to the student within 45 days of their cancellation or withdrawal.